Hawaaan/Hawaaan/README.md

 ---

-<h4 align="center">✨ “Great software is born from curiosity, crafted with empathy, and refined through iteration.” ✨</h4>
+<h4 align="center">✨ "Great software is born from curiosity, crafted with empathy, and refined through iteration." ✨</h4>